hite77/random-notes/movies_to_watch/movies.md

 # Currently watching
 - **the orville** — disney+
-- elvis sept 2 — hbo max
+- downton abbey 6/25

 # From Library
-- once upon a time in hollywood — requested
+- once upon a time in hollywood
-- meet dave — requested
+- meet dave
-- band aid — requested
+- band aid
-- pirate radio —  requested
+- pirate radio

 # Hbo streaming
 - 3:10 to yuma — 11 of 12